klightz/splitting/README.md

 # Splitting Steepest Descent for Growing Neural Architectures
-Here is the implementation of the following paper which is recieved by NeurIPS 2019.
+Here is the implementation of the following paper which is received by NeurIPS 2019.

 [[Paper]](https://arxiv.org/abs/1910.02366)